charifmews/flowaim/README.md

     npm run dev
     ```

-2. Access the application in your browser at `http://localhost:3000`.
+2. Access the application in your browser at `http://localhost:5173/`.

+## Example

 ## AMM Scraper
 The project includes a data scraper located in the `amm_scraper` directory.
 This scraper fetches data from `https://xrpscan.com/amms` and processes it into JSON format.
 For detailed instructions on using the scraper, refer to the [AMM Scraper README](./amm_scraper/README.md).